future4code/alves-Bruno-Monteiro/modulo4/introducao-sql/Exercicios-sql.md

 ## EXERCICIO 4

+SELECT * FROM Actor
+WHERE (name LIKE "A%" OR name LIKE "J%") AND salary > 300000
 ### a)
-A Query acima nesta selecionando todas as propriedades da tabela ator para os regidstros que respeitem a condicao seguinte: Nome comecando com A ou J e um salario acima de 300K
+A Query acima esta selecionando todas as propriedades da tabela ator para os regidstros que respeitem a condicao seguinte: Nome comecando com A ou J e um salario acima de 300K

 ### b)
 -- SELECT * FROM Actor